Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 ### Theorie

+**Unity Catalog**: Centralized and managed metastore that provides a unified way to manage, discover and govern data across multiple workspaces.
 **Data Access Control**: Control who has access to which data.
 **Data Access Audit**: Capture and record all access to data.
 **Data Lineage**: Capture upstream sources and downstream --> refers to the process of tracking and understanding data flow and dependencies within a data pipeline or system.